 It didn’t smell too good in the car on the way home though!

-The glass itself
+The glass on expensive lenses

 This is quite simple – the quality of the glass used in an expensive lens is better than in a cheap lens.
-Just like in jewellery, a flawless diamond is significantly more expensive than a lower quality diamond, but the difference is obvious.
+Just like in jewellery, a flawless diamond is significantly more expensive than a lower quality diamond, and the difference is obvious.

 Coating on the lens